amarshallcc/osticket-prereqs/README.md

 ![image](https://github.com/user-attachments/assets/2769febd-c07c-4892-87b9-435547a4f2fb)

 Last we will finish the osTicket setup in the browser, linking it to the MySQL database.
-Access the admin portal at http://localhost/osTicket/scp/login.php to manage tickets.
+We can access the admin portal at http://localhost/osTicket/scp/login.php to manage tickets.
 Then secure the installation by deleting the setup directory and setting read-only permissions on ost-config.php to prevent unauthorized changes.
 You should now see the page telling you that osTicket is installed.

 <br />